ricky40403/PyTransformer/README.md

 Suggest that the layers input should not be too many because the graphviz may generate image slow.(eg: densenet161 in torchvision 0.4.0 may stuck when generating png)

 ## TODO
+- [ ] support registration(replace) for custom layertype
-- [ ] support registration for custom layer
+- [ ] support replacement of specified layer in model for specified layer
 - [x] activation size calculation for supported layers
 - [x] network summary output as in keras
 - [x] model graph visualization